Transferring to Wharton

 At the Wharton School—the world’s first collegiate business school—the undergraduate program integrates the intellectual enrichment of a liberal arts education with a comprehensive business curriculum.
 As a Wharton student, you will take courses in the arts, sciences, and humanities while learning business fundamentals and pursuing a business concentration.

-The Wharton School only admits transfer students applying enter as second-year students, with one year of credit.
+The Wharton School typically only admits students with one year of credit to enter as second-year students.

 Curricular Requirements